Now to the King eternal, immortal, invisible, to God who alone is wise, be honor and glory for ever and ever. Amen.~1 Timothy 1:17 NKJV

 To my three-and-four-year-old children, superheroes were as real as Charlotte the spider who lived on the back porch, and I was not permitted to sweep her web away in case she wanted to write a message.
 The Easter Bunny lived in the neighborhood—my children had seen him.
 Sure enough, Gilligan was going to teach my children boating skills—as soon as he got off the island.
 And Mr. Rogers certainly would bring Lady Elaine and Daniel for a visit soon.

-Superheros empower children.
-With their imagination activated, they can envision the world as a safe place to grow, learn, and play.
-Once we become adults, we lose that safety-net of knowing there is a super-power greater than ourselves…or do we?
+Superheroes empower children.
+With their imagination activated, children can envision the world as a safe place to grow, learn, and play.
+Once we become adults, we lose that safety net of knowing there is a superpower greater than ourselves . . . or do we?
 With faith activated, we can know the One who is more majestic than any imaginary Superhero, and His name is mightier than any name that is named.

-He is the One who carries our fears—so we don’t have to.
+If we are looking for a superhero, we have to look no further than Jesus Christ.
+He is the One who carries our fears so we don’t have to.
 He is the One who activates our dreams—even those we gave up on ever achieving.
-Jesus Christ is the One who restores broken lives—He heals the body that aches and the doctors haven’t been able to find the ailment or the cure.
-Jesus reinstates the marriage that is shredding apart day-by-day, as we grasp for dying love.
+Jesus Christ is the One who restores broken lives.
+He heals the body that aches and the doctors haven’t been able to find the ailment or the cure.
+Jesus reinstates the marriage that is shredding apart day by day as we grasp for dying love.
 Jesus provides bread on our table when the mortgage is due and the dollars are few.

-In 1 Timothy, Paul pens a picture of our Superhero, “Christ Jesus came into the world to save sinners; of whom I am chief” (1 Timothy 1:15b).
+In 1 Timothy, Paul pens a picture of our Superhero: “Christ Jesus came into the world to save sinners; of whom I am chief” (1 Timothy 1:15b).
 Even though Paul committed great sins, he knew Jesus Christ saved and transformed him.
-I like that, because it lets us know we qualify regardless of the ways we’ve messed up.
-With Christ’s super powers as the only begotten Son of God, He chose to live, die, and raise to life to pardon us.
+I like that because it lets us know we qualify regardless of the ways we’ve messed up.
+With Christ’s superpowers as the only begotten Son of God, He chose to live, die, and rise again to pardon us.
 Jesus has a beautiful future for us.
-This is why he pens this praise, “Now to the King eternal, immortal, invisible, the only wise God, be honour and glory for ever and ever.
+This is why Paul pens this praise, “Now to the King eternal, immortal, invisible, the only wise God, be honour and glory for ever and ever.
 Amen” (1 Timothy 1:17 KJV).

-How can we thank our Superhero Jesus Christ as eloquently as Paul did?
+How can we thank our Superhero as eloquently as Paul?
 Even though we are adults, God has placed within us the indelible gift of imagination.
 As we pray, we can envision with child-like faith just how majestic our real-life Superhero truly is.

-Share a character trait about your Superhero Jesus Christ.
+Share a character trait about your Superhero, the Beloved, Jesus Christ.

 Award-Winning: Fourth Place: Advance the Kingdom Devotion Contest 2019: Asheville Christian Writer’s Conference